 My Pantanal is the first film project fully produced by Panthera, and is part of our conservation media efforts.
 Panthera aims to create cost effective, relevant, and inspired media that is rooted in conservation for local, and for wider, audiences.
 My Pantanal has been recognized at numerous film festivals, in the US and internationally, and recently won the Best Children's Natural History Production Award at the Wild Talk Africa Film Festival (where it was also nominated for Best Short); and also won Best Children’s Program Award from the International Wildlife Film Festival in Missoula, Montana.
 It was a finalist at the Jackson Hole Wildlife Film Festival, and was also screened at the Newport Beach Film Festival.
-My Pantanal is currently being produced in Portuguese so it can target its primary audience, people living in the Pantanal with jaguars.
+My Pantanal has been produced in Portuguese so it can target its primary audience, people living in the Pantanal with jaguars.

 Meet the team behind My Pantanal